ldijkman/randomnerd_esp32_wifi_manager/docs/Touch_Electra-Electra_Touch/ESP32/ESP32_Electra/data/readme.md

-upload this to the esp8266 littlefs
+upload this to the esp8266 eh esp32 littlefs

 exclude.files should have a leading . dot like .exclude.files